browngraphicslab/Dash-Web/README.md

 # Starter Project
-Install Node.js, then within the dash-web folder run
+Install Node.js, then, from the project directory, run

 * `npm install`
 * `npm start`